MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

 The order description in the `POST /orders` request was missing or invalid.

-Enter a free text description, which appears in the order details in your MultiSafepay account and on the customer’s bank statement (if supported by the customer’s bank).
+Enter a free text description, which appears in the order details in your MultiSafepay dashboard and on the customer’s bank statement (if supported by the customer’s bank).

 Format: Max 200 characters.
 HTML is not supported.
 Use the required [shopping-cart object](/api/#shopping-cart-items-object).